-New development will only be supported where the design of the development, its landscaping and planting create an attractive, locally distinctive and well-functioning environment, with a sense of place appropriate to Murton Parish.
-The development must:
+Development proposals should ensure that their designs, landscaping, and planting create an attractive, locally-distinctive, and well-functioning environment, with a positive sense of place.
+As appropriate to their scale, nature and location development proposals should:

 - Comprise creative, site-specific design solutions, responding to topography and other contextual features, and complementing the established character in terms of scale, massing, height, garden provision, and degree of set-back from the highway; - Use high quality materials, to complement those used in the surroundings; - Use permeable ground surface materials; - Use sustainable and implement low carbon or carbon neutral techniques and materials; and - A landscaped buffer zone must be provided to screen new development from any existing and adjacent housing and amenities.